joshkour/serp-ranker/README.md

 Using third party api DataForSeo. https://docs.dataforseo.com/v2/srp#live-serp

+- I have kept the cache directory with the cache files for testing purposes.
+- Credentials should be stored in an ".env" files as fetched from there.

 Design patterns that have been used:
 1. MVC
 Used to separate applications concerns. i.e Controllers / Model / Views.